Practitioner Patient FAQs

 Information for Practitioner Patients being referred to Efficacy

 Efficacy and Practitioner Health have worked together for 6 years to treat GPs requiring psychological therapies.
-The Efficacy and PHS partnership has now been widened to encompass all NHS PHS referrals.
+The Efficacy and PH partnership has now been widened to encompass all NHS PH referrals.

 The options that have been designed for the NHS GP Health service are as follows: